ivcylc/qa-mdt/readme.md

 #  (OpenMusic) Awesome Open-source Text-to-music (TTM) generation: QA-MDT

-## We have succeeded in extending our model to long-form music generation in a zero-shot manner by [yusheng dai](https://github.com/dalision), and we will update it soon.
+## We have succeeded in extending our model to infinite-long-form music generation in a zero-shot manner by [yusheng dai](https://github.com/dalision), and we will update it soon.

 ### Official Pytorch Implementation (try our demo first!)